 Defibrillator [October 2017 - Safety]

 Looking forward to seeing you all again with your barcodes at our next event!

-Robbie, Paul, Peter, Steve, Anna, Dominic, Darren, Alan, Jeanne, Mark and Karen
+Robbie, Paul, Peter, Steve, Anna, Dominic, Darren, Alan, Margaret, Mark and Karen